Ellixar-Technologies/chatwoot/README.md

 Other features include:

-- **CRM**: Save all your customer information right inside Ellixar Chat, use contact notes to log emails, phone calls, or meeting notes.
+- **CRM**: Save all your customer information right inside Chatwoot, use contact notes to log emails, phone calls, or meeting notes.
 - **Custom Attributes**: Define custom attribute attributes to store information about a contact or a conversation and extend the product to match your workflow.
 - **Shared multi-brand inboxes**: Manage multiple brands or pages using a shared inbox.
 - **Private notes**: Use @mentions and private notes to communicate internally about a conversation.